mateussibila/power-bi-retail-company-market-research/README.md

 # Marketing Campaign Analysis – Power BI Dashboard

 Welcome to the **Marketing Campaign Analysis Project** repository!
-This project demonstrates an end-to-end business intelligence solution using **Power BI, Power Query and DAX**, focused on transforming marketing and customer data into actionable insights.
+This project presents a business intelligence solution built with **Power BI, Power Query and DAX**, focused on analyzing marketing and customer data through interactive dashboards.
-Designed as a portfolio project, it highlights best practices in data preparation, analytical modeling, and data visualization.

 ---

 ## 📖 Project Overview

-This project was developed as part of a business intelligence case study for a market research firm working with a retail company in the food and beverage sector.
-The objective is to analyze marketing and customer data in order to better understand campaign performance, product sales, and customer profiles.
+This project is a business intelligence case study for a market research firm working with a retail company in the food and beverage sector.
+The objective is to analyze marketing and customer data to understand campaign performance, product sales, and customer profiles.

-The client is a small company that is still exploring its market and learning about customer behavior.
-Therefore, the main goal of this dashboard is to transform raw marketing data into actionable insights that support business decision-making.
+The dashboard provides visibility into marketing trends, supporting data-driven decisions and highlighting patterns in campaign effectiveness, product performance, and customer behavior.

-The dashboard focuses on answering key business questions such as:
+It addresses key business questions such as:

 - How are recent marketing campaigns performing?
 - Which products generate the most revenue?
 - Who are the main customers?
 - What factors influence campaign performance and purchase behavior?

 ---